Sunday 6 October 2024

 And so

-Whereas, the rest of us, we instinctively feel reassured if someone is exalting the name of the Lord Jesus Christ.
+The rest of us, we instinctively feel reassured if someone is exalting the name of the Lord Jesus Christ.
 It’s what Christians have always done.

 I hope I have somewhat succeeded, in a little way, in helping Christians understand their intuitive negative reaction, when they listen to Jehovah's Witnesses, the gut feeling that something is not quite right.
 And in writing this, I hope I have increased understanding.